madprops/gifmaker/README.md

 Use this if you only want to resize a render.

-It re-uses all the frames and renders it again.
+It re-uses all the frames, resizes, and renders again.

 It doesn't do the rest of the operations.